 Part of closing the gap between lead generation and conversion is a lead screening process that is used on each lead generated.

 Here are some questions sales and marketing can ask when establishing a lead screening process:

 - Do sales and marketing agree on a specific minimum field requirement a lead must have?

 - What processes do you have in place to remove leads that have junk or test data?

 - Is there defined information that immediately disqualifies a lead?

 Mutual understanding ensures you’re focusing on leads that can be converted.
 That mutual understanding is between three groups.
-The lead, sales, and marketing all need to be on the same page.
+The lead, sales, and marketing must be on the same page.

 You need clean, hygienic data.
-And that’s before you ever start sending leads to sales.
-These are the minimum requirements that occur towards the top of the tunnel.
-Without the proper fields filled out in your database, you don’t know that leads have the proper company size, industry, etc. for what you’re trying to sell.
+And that’s before you even start sending leads to sales.
+These are the minimum requirements that occur toward the top of the tunnel.
+Without the proper fields in your database, you don’t know that leads have the proper company size, industry, etc., for what you’re trying to sell.

-How do you get the data you need to accomplish proper lead quality screening?
+How do you get the data you need for proper lead quality screening?